Prof. Dake, Delali Kwasi

 He has delivered keynote and invited talks at major global summits, including the Africa Fintech Summit, Digital Asset Summit, Ghana Youth Tech Summit, TeProD, Ghana Data Science Summit, the 6th Biennial AI Conference in Abuja, and many more.

-He serves as a Partnership Coordinator with the Ghana AI Research Network (GAIN) and is a member of the Association for Computing Machinery (ACM), the ACM Special Interest Group on Computer Science Education (SIGCSE), and the Informing Science Institute (ISI).
+He serves as a Partnership Manager for the Ghana AI Research Network (GAIN) and is a member of the Association for Computing Machinery (ACM), the ACM Special Interest Group on Computer Science Education (SIGCSE), and the Informing Science Institute (ISI).

 His research spans ICTs, Data Mining, Artificial Intelligence, AI Ethics and Governance, Reinforcement Learning, Intelligent Systems, and Blockchain.